 Reduce security threats at your facility and protect critical infrastructure

-The FBI issued a Bulletin on Nov 17, 2017, stating that this is no longer an overseas threat.
-Drones can be used in a variety of ways, including surveillance, gathering competitive intelligence, hacking into systems and to cause damage to critical infrastructure.
+The FBI issued a bulletin on Nov 17, 2017, stating that this is no longer an overseas threat.
+Drones can be used in a variety of ways, including surveillance, gathering competitive intelligence, hacking into systems, and to cause damage to critical infrastructure.

-Secure your airspace against all drone threats.
+Secure your airspace and

 Ahead of their Super Bowl game, the NFL’s Atlanta Falcons’ security spotted a drone flying over their practices.
 While the pilot turned out to be a neighborhood family, many initially speculated espionage from their opposing team, the New England Patriots.